Baden-Baden & the Black Forest

 use a combined shower/bath (please note that we cannot guarantee walk-in shower facilities at all hotels);

-undertake walking tours of two-three hours duration, including using stairs and walking on uneven ground;
+undertake walking tours of one-two hours duration, including using stairs and walking on uneven ground;

 Please note that booking terms and conditions apply.
 Click here for the booking terms and conditions.